shekfeh/gromacs-tutorials/1_tip4pew_water/README.md

 The structure of TIP4PEW is already provided by GROMACS in the topology directory.
 This standard location is typically `/usr/share/gromacs/top`, but you my have it installed in a different directory.
+If you are properly sourcing GMXRC then it will be located at `$GMXDATA/top`.
 In that directory you'll see several `.gro` files, one of which is `tip4p.gro`.
 You'll also see the folder `oplsaa.ff` which we've included in our topology file above.
 There isn't a structure file specific to TIP4PEW.
 Four-point water structure is essentially